 They have forward visibility.
 They know what their cash will look like in 6 months under different scenarios.
 They know what headcount they need to hit next year’s plan.
 They understand their path to profitability even if they’re choosing to invest for growth.

 Most importantly, they treat financial operations as a competitive advantage, not overhead.
 The companies that get this right raise faster, at better terms, with less dilution.
-They scale smoothly instead of lurching from crisis to crisis.
-They make data-driven decisions instead of guessing.
+They scale smoothly instead of lurching from crisis to crisis by building the capabilities needed to grow from $5M to $100M, often guided by a fractional CFO’s approach to scaling.
+They make data-driven decisions instead of guessing, and they prioritize building strong relationships with key stakeholders such as the CEO, COO, board members, and internal teams to foster trust and strategic collaboration.

 Q: When should we hire a full-time CFO?